ajahongir/datatables-net/README.md

     $ bundle

-The `jquery-datatables-rails` gem is listed as a convenience, to ease adding jQuery dataTables to your Rails project.
+The `jquery-datatables-rails` gem is listed as a convenience, to ease adding jQuery DataTables to your Rails project.
 You can always add the plugin assets manually via the assets pipeline.
 If you decide to use the `jquery-datatables-rails` gem, please refer to its installation instructions [here](https://github.com/rweng/jquery-datatables-rails).